Concrete house on a Mediterranean cliff at golden hour

 Bentota, Sri Lanka

-The country home of the architect who invented tropical modernism — now bookable as seven suites set across his lifelong garden.
+The country home of the architect who invented tropical modernism — now bookable as ten distinct suites set across his lifelong garden, including the original Geoffrey Bawa Suite with his own furniture and art.

 Architect